Antigua And Barbuda - Tips

 only town is named after him.
 Codrington and others brought slaves

-Africa's west coast to work the
+from Africa's west coast to work the

 plantations.